 |Year||Date of Lantern |

-The Lantern Festival of 2016 falls on February 22.
+The Lantern Festival of 2017 falls on February 11.
 There is no holiday for this traditional festival.
-Its schedule in recent years is showed in the table on the right.
+Its schedule in recent years is shown in the table.

 Falling on the 15th day of the first lunar month, Lantern Festival is the first significant feast after Spring Festival, so called because the most important activity during the night of the event is watching various wonderful Chinese lanterns.
 And because every household eats yuanxiao (a rice ball stuffed with different fillings) on that day, it is called Yuan Xiao Festival.
 For its rich and colorful activities, it is regarded as the most recreational among all the Chinese festivals and a day for appreciating the bright full moon, and family reunion.